spackmat/threema-msgapi-sdk-php/README.md

 ### Technical notes

 Much of the communication with the Threema Gateway server is in binary.
 But not all of it.
 Sometimes you get a hex version of the binary value back.
-The PHP wrapper attempts to hide all this from you: pass all values to `$connection` as hex encoded binary (`$encryptor->bin2hex()`).
+The PHP wrapper attempts to hide all this from you: pass all values to `$connection` as hex encoded binary strings (use `$encryptor->bin2hex()`).
-All values coming back are hex encoded binary.
+All values coming back are hex encoded binary strings.

-The encryptor mostly requires and returns binary strings as parameters, but for normal use of the api you will not need the encryptor so will not need to worry about it.
+The `$encryptor` mostly requires and returns binary strings as parameters, but for normal use of the api you will not need the encryptor so will not need to worry about it.
 See the console commands for examples if unsure.
 Most parameters now have phpDoc comments to tell you if they are binary strings or hex strings.